gitlabhq/gitlabhq/doc/release/monthly.md

 ### **10. Update installation.md**

-Update [installation.md](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/install/installation.md) to the newest version.
+Update [installation.md](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/install/installation.md) to the newest version in master and cherry-pick that commit into the stable branch.

 # **23rd - Optional Patch Release**